 These are unacceptable behaviors because their intensity, frequency, or duration can endanger the physical safety of the child or others and interfere or pose a risk to the child's optimal learning or inclusion in social interactions with peers and adults.

 One such challenging behavior is shown in the following story.
-We will see how challenging behavior in a child can be triggered by resistance to set boundaries.
+We will see how challenging behavior can be driven by feelings of guilt and shame.